-- ➤ Depreciation on Property, Plant and Equipment is provided under Straight Line Method at rates determined based on the useful life of the respective assets and their residual value in accordance with Schedule II of the Companies Act, 2013 or as reassessed by the Company based on the technical evaluation. - In respect of the Plant and Machinery other than continuous process plant under Textile Division, useful life of 30 years has been considered on the basis of technical evaluation, which is different from life specified in Schedule II. - In respect of spares for specific machinery, it is depreciated over the remaining useful life of the related machinery as estimated by the management. - Depreciation on additions / (disposals) during the year is provided on a pro-rata basis i.e., from / (up to) the date on which asset is ready for use / (disposed of). - > Depreciation method, useful life and residual values are reviewed at each financial year-end and adjusted if appropriate.
+- Depreciation on Property, Plant and Equipment is provided under Straight Line Method at rates determined based on the useful life of the respective assets and their residual value in accordance with Schedule II of the Companies Act, 2013 or as reassessed by the Company based on the technical evaluation. - In respect of spares for specific machinery, it is depreciated over the remaining useful life of the related machinery as estimated by the management. - > Depreciation on additions / (disposals) during the year is provided on a pro-rata basis i.e., from / (up to) the date on which asset is ready for use / (disposed of). - > Depreciation method, useful life and residual values are reviewed at each financial year-end and adjusted if appropriate.